-CONNECTING SUBSYSTEMS
+CONNECTING SUBSYSTEMS:

 Use only those connecting subsystems (self-retracting lifeline, lanyard, rope grab and lifeline, cable sleeves) that are suitable for your application.
 See subsystems manufacturer's instructions for more information.
 Some harness models have web loop connecting points.
 Do not use snap hooks to connect to the web loop.
 Use a self-locking carabiner to connect to a web loop.
-Ensure the carabiner cannot cross-gate load (load against the gate rather than along the backbone of the carabiner).
-Sometimes, lanyards may be sewn directly to the web loop forming a permanent connection.
+Ensure that the carabiner is connected in such a way that it close not lead to cross-gate load.
+Sometimes lanyards may be sewn directly to the web loop forming a permanent connection.
 Do not make multiple connections onto one web loop.

-RESCUE PLAN
+RESCUE PLAN:

-Arescue plan should be well documented and be in place before performing work at height.
+A rescue plan should be well documented and in place before performing work at height.
 The rescue operation must be performed by trained and competent personnel only.
 The rescue expert team should supervise the rescue operation performed.
 It is also advised to work in pairs while working on the site.

-ENVIRONMENTAL HAZARDS
+ENVIRONMENTAL HAZARDS: